Safely preserve your produce at home

-Canning, freezing and drying are the three main methods for preserving food.
-The method you choose will depend on what your preferences are, as well as whether safe guidelines are available for the particular produce and equipment you have.
-Food preservation is a science and home food preservers must be sure to properly preserve food.
-If not properly preserved, dangerous bacteria can be present in the food and can cause foodborne illness when the jars are opened and food is consumed.
-This might sound confusing and cause you to think about how you preserve your produce, but luckily there are great resources available to point you in the direction of safe preserved foods.
-Michigan State University Extension recommends the following resources for safe, research based recipes and resources for preserving food:
+Canning, freezing and drying are the only approved methods for preserving food at home.
+The method you choose will depend on what you and your family like to eat, what type of produce you have available as well as whether safe guidelines are available for the produce and preservation equipment you have.
+Food preservation is a science, and home food preservers must be sure to properly preserve food.
+If not, dangerous bacteria can be present in the food and can cause foodborne illness when the food is consumed.